Sc.D. Nuclear Engineering, Massachusetts Institute of Technology, 1995

 Neutron Activation and Elemental Analysis

 Dr. Ames is the leader of the MITR Neutron Activation & Elemental Analysis group which provides trace elemental analyses of a wide range of materials in support of research at MIT and the broader scientific community.
 The primary tools for these analyses are the MITR neutron irradiation and gamma spectroscopy facilities which are combined to enable extremely sensitive determinations through Instrumental Neutron Activation Analysis (INAA).
-He also operates and trains users on the MITR Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES).
 His doctoral and post-doctoral research was with the MITR Environmental Research and Radiochemistry (ER&R) group where he performed extensive research in the collection and analysis of trace elements in environmental samples, most notably atmospheric mercury.

 Transport and Fate of Environmental Contaminants